ericcornelissen/ades/CONTRIBUTING.md

 ### Testing

 Every new rule needs to be tested.
 The rule id, title, and description are tested automatically.
-The `appliesTo`, `extractFrom`, and `suggestion` functions require dedicated unit tests.
+The `appliesTo` and `extractFrom` functions require dedicated unit tests.
 For this, it is recommended to follow the lead of the tests for existing rules.
 Additionally, a test case should be added to the `test/rules.txtar` test file.